 Port Hoper throws his hat into the ring

-Port Hope resident David Piccini is seeking the Northumberland-Peterborough South riding nomination for Progressive Conservative party.
-No nomination meeting date has been set yet.
+Port Hope resident David Piccini is the PC candidate for the Northumberland-Peterborough South riding.
 VALERIE MACDONALD Northumberland Today

 A Port Hope man officially launched his campaign Monday seeking the Progressive Conservative nomination for Northumberland-Peterborough South.